 Republicans, climate deniers and the fossil fuel industry have used the call to move to more plant-based diets as an attack point in the campaign to continue the burning of fossil fuels.
 Donald Trump Jr. and Texas Gov. Greg Abbot falsely contended that Biden’s climate plan would prohibit Americans from buying a McDonald’s hamburger.
 The issue of meat versus vegetarian diet dovetails with the ongoing culture war in America.

 Regenerative Agriculture uses farming and grazing practices to reverse climate change by rebuilding soil organic matter and restoring degraded soil biodiversity – resulting in both carbon drawdown and improving the water cycle.
 It seeks to rehabilitate the entire ecosystem placing a heavy premium on soil health with attention to water management, fertilizer use, and more.
-Such practices include compost application, cover crops, crop rotation, green manures, reduced tillage, and/or organic production.
+Such practices include compost application, cover crops, crop rotation, green manures, reduced tillage, organic production, diversified crops, and using beneficial plants to attract beneficial insects and pollinators.
 Rebuilding soil health is the keystone of enhancing agricultural climate resilience and combating climate change.

 Regenerative agriculture practices include:

 - “Conservation tillage: Plowing and tillage dramatically erode soil and release large amounts of carbon dioxide into the atmosphere.
 By adopting low- or no-till practices, farmers minimize physical disturbance of the soil, and over time increase levels of soil organic matter, creating healthier, more resilient environments for plants to thrive, as well as keeping carbon in the ground.